This post may contain affiliate links. Please read my disclosure and privacy policy.

 hand holding an almond flour cookie split in half.

-How do you measure almond flour?
-Scoop the measuring cup into your container of almond flour, and then swipe off the excess flour with the back of a knife.
-I’ve included the weight in grams, if you prefer to use a kitchen scale for more accurate measurements.
+Scoop the measuring cup into your container of almond flour and swipe off the excess flour with the back of a knife.
+I’ve included the weight in grams if you prefer to use a kitchen scale for more accurate measurements.

-Can I use almond meal instead of almond flour?
-Blanched almond flour is made from almonds that have had their skins removed, so it is very fine and works well for crispy, or fluffy baked goods.
-(Bob’s Red Mill brand calls it “super-fine” almond flour, FYI.)
+Blanched almond flour is made from almonds that have had their skins removed, so it is very fine and works well for crispy or fluffy baked goods.
+(FYI, Bob’s Red Mill brand calls it “super-fine” almond flour.)
 Almond meal is made from whole ground almonds, so it contains brown flecks from the almond skins, and will create more dense, cake-like baked goods.
-If you use almond meal in this recipe, the cookies will be softer and more dense.
+The cookies will be softer and more dense if you use almond meal in this recipe.

-Can I reduce the sugar?
 You are welcome to play around with the amounts in this recipe, but I can’t guarantee that the texture won’t change along with it.
-This recipe makes cookies that taste like the “real thing” but you can try using a 1:1 sugar-free substitute for a low-carb recipe, or using less of the granulated sugar, if you prefer.
+This recipe makes cookies that taste like the “real thing,” but you can try using a 1:1 sugar-free substitute for a low-carb recipe or less granulated sugar if you prefer.
 For a maple syrup version, try vegan almond flour cookies.

-Can I use baking powder?
-If you don’t have baking soda on hand, baking powder can be used by doubling the amount of baking soda called for.
-So, a 1/2 teaspoon of baking soda would be replaced by 1 teaspoon of baking powder.
-(Technically, baking soda is 3 times stronger than powder, but this swap still works well in my experience.)
+If you don’t have baking soda, you can use baking powder by doubling the amount called for.
+So, a half teaspoon of baking soda would be replaced by one teaspoon of baking powder.
+(Technically, baking soda is three times stronger than powder, but this swap still works well in my experience.)

-Can I freeze the cookie dough?
 Yes!
-If you prefer eating a freshly baked cookie, you can scoop the cookie dough onto a lined baking sheet, just like you were going to bake them, but place the pan in the freezer instead.
-Once the cookie dough balls are frozen solid (about 1 hour) transfer them to an airtight container and keep them frozen for up to 3 months.
-To bake a frozen cookie dough ball, place them on a pan lined with parchment paper, and bake at 325ºF for 12 to 15 minutes, until the cookies have spread and look lightly golden.
+If you prefer eating a freshly baked cookie, you can scoop the cookie dough onto a lined baking sheet, just like you would bake them, but place the pan in the freezer instead.
+Once the cookie dough balls are frozen solid (about 1 hour), transfer them to an airtight container and keep them frozen for up to 3 months.
+To bake a frozen cookie dough ball, place them on a pan lined with parchment paper and bake at 325ºF for 12 to 15 minutes, until the cookies have spread and look lightly golden.

 Looking for more grain-free cookie recipes?
 Try Coconut Flour Cookies, Chickpea Flour Cookies, Almond Butter Cookies, Flourless Peanut Butter Cookies, or Thumbprint cookies for more grain-free inspiration.

-The Best Almond Flour Cookies
+Best Almond Flour Cookies

-4.85 from 51 votes
+4.85 from 53 votes

 prep10 mins cook10 mins total20 mins